zouzonghua/macOS-tips-and-tricks/README.md

 # 【必装】istat-menus - istat-menus  An advanced Mac system monitor for your menubar
 brew install --cask istat-menus

-# 【必装】PicGo - A simple & beautiful tool for pictures uploading built by vue-cli-electron-builder.
-brew install --cask picgo

 # 【必装】hiddenbar - An ultra-light MacOS utility that helps hide menu bar icons
 brew install --cask hiddenbar

 # 【必装】Mos - A lightweight tool used to smooth scrolling and set scroll direction independently for your mouse on macOS
 brew install --cask mos

-# 【必装】react-native-debugger - The standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools
-brew install --cask react-native-debugger

 # 【必装】HandShaker - Manage Your Android Phones at Ease
 brew install --cask handshaker

-# 【必装】clashx - A rule based proxy For Mac base on Clash.
-brew install --cask clashx

 ```